hp35/elmagii/lect-01/figs/README.md

 # Figures for Lecture No.1 in Electromagnetic Theory II (1TE626)

-This repository contains all MetaPost code for the figures used in Lecture 11 of my series of lectures on Electromagnetic Theory II (1TE626) for Engineering Physics (master level) at Uppsala University.
+This repository contains all MetaPost code for the figures used in Lecture 1 of the series of lectures on Electromagnetic Theory II (1TE626) for Engineering Physics (master level) at Uppsala University.

 ## Compiling the MetaPost figures